DETAILED ACTION

 Claim Rejections - 35 USC § 112

-Claims 20 and 25 are rejected under 35 U.S.C.
+Claims 20 and 25 were previously rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

 The following is a quotation of the first paragraph of 35 U.S.C.
 112(a):